Vashon-Maury Island Beachcomber

 The Vashon-Maury Island Beachcomber was founded on March 7, 1957, by two budding newsmen, Carl Nelson and John VanDevanter.
 The Beachcomber went head to head with the island’s other newspaper — the Vashon Island News-Record, which had been covering the island since 1919.
 Within a year, Nelson and VanDevanter purchased the News-Record, and The Beachcomber became the island’s primary newspaper.
 It was later purchased by Jay and Joan Becker, who operated the paper for nearly 20 years, until 1995, when they sold the weekly to Sound Publishing.
 The island’s newspaper of record, The Beachcomber continues to provide this ferry-dependent community with in-depth coverage, producing news and feature stories on education, arts, business, sports and more.

-The Vashon/Maury Island Beachcomber won a whopping 18 awards from the Washington Newspaper Publishers Association, including awards for best lifestyle feature story, community service advertising, youth-oriented content, and general excellence.
+The Vashon/Maury Island Beachcomber won 10 awards from the Washington Newspaper Publishers Association, including two awards for First Place!

 ages 25 to 54 years

 |Zip||Zip Name||Nielsen Occupied Households||Vashon-Maury Island Beachcomber||Sound Publishing, Inc. Coverage||Seattle Times (Sun)||Seattle Times Coverage (Sun)|

 Sources: AAM / CAC Consolidated Media Report (Q3, 2017), U.S. Census: 2014 American Community Survey (5-year), 2017 Pulse Research readership survey